Workaholic Treatment Programs

 Activities for Work Addicts

 Outpatient Options for Addiction Services

 Outpatient options can be vital to a person’s ability to work with addiction services to become sober.
 Outpatient services allow patients to continue working, interacting, and living their lives while they receive treatment.
 Some forms of outpatient treatment include behavioral therapy and some forms of medically-monitored detoxification.

 If the family of a workaholic is involved with therapy, the therapist will likely provide ideas of activities that all members of the family can enjoy.
 These activities will have nothing to do with work, and will be maintained in order to heal relationships.
 If you would like a list of possible activities, speak with a therapist or medical provider.

 Workaholics may be presented with new boundaries, such as leaving their cellphones in another room during dinner or at night.
 They may not be allowed to take a work laptop on vacation, because they could be tempted to start working again.
 Many workaholics may need to resist the ability to check e-mails frequently, and may need tech-free days in order to relax from the stress of overworking.

-People who are interested in finding inpatient or outpatient services for workaholism should consider calling 1-888-439-3435 or fill out a quick contact form.
+People who are interested in finding inpatient or outpatient services for workaholism should consider calling 1-888-439-3435 Who Answers? or fill out a quick contact form.
 This will help get them the help they need.
 Workaholism is treated like many other addiction problems, and may include therapy and medications in some cases.
 A therapist can walk you or another person with this issue through the steps needed to heal and move on with life.
 Some workaholism stems from other problems, such as alcoholism, and can be addressed by a therapist in sessions.